Connect with Us

 Julie Johnston, Administrative & Academic Support Officer

-Jamie Edwards, Educational Developer
+TBD, Educational Developer

 Shannon Hall, Educational Developer & Curriculum Consultant - Indigenous Ways of Knowing & Being

 Shannon is of the Wolf Clan and is a member of the Akwesasne Mohawk Nation.